 Small to medium size persimmon, oblong with bright red skin.
 Sweet, spicy, firm brown flesh with superb flavor - the choice of connoisseurs.
 Astringent until ripe.
 Fall harvest, late Oct. through Nov.
+Cold hardy to zone 7.
 200 hrs.
 Self-fruitful.
 On Lotus rootstock.

 Coffeecake (Nishimura Wase) Persimmon

 New variety from Japan.
 Earliest known variety to ripen in Calif.
 Ripens a month before Fuyu; mid Sept. to mid Oct.
 Medium to large persimmon, almost round, non-astringent fruit is eaten while still firm.
 Has unique, spicy-sweet complex flavor that contrasts with the delicate, sweet flavor of Fuyu.
 Each fruit has four or more seeds, developing a sweet, juicy, chocolate brown flesh.
+Cold hardy to zone 7.
 100 hrs.
-Pollinated by Chocolate or Saijo.
+Pollenized by Chocolate or Saijo.
 On Lotus rootstock.

 Fuyu (Jiro) Persimmon

 Medium sized, non-astringent persimmon with flat shape, still hard when ripe.
 Cool or hot climates.
 Hardy, attractive tree, practically pest free.
 Fall harvest, mid Oct. through Nov.
+Cold hardy to zone 7.
 200 hrs.
 Self-fruitful.
 On Lotus rootstock.